Turn your passion for storytelling and the comics medium into a lifelong career.

 In addition to supporting your creative process, we also help you connect with an ever-growing audience for new comics.
 We take a deep dive into digital comics, connect with agents and editors, study comics pedagogy, and look at various crowdsourcing platforms like Kickstarter and Patreon.

-During the third and final summer session in San Francisco, you’ll explore digital distribution channels, as well as grassroots self-publishing strategies, with the goal of sharing your original art with a global audience.
+During the third and final summer session in San Francisco, you’ll explore digital distribution channels, as well as self-publishing strategies, with the goal of sharing your original art with a global audience.
 We travel to comics conventions around the U.S., giving you the opportunity to interact face-to-face with comics fans and industry professionals.
 We also bring accomplished creators to campus during the summer intensives with our renowned Comics in the City speaker series.

 Recent Comics in the City speakers